Austin Gallery

 By Justin Park · How we research

 A recliner is one of the few pieces of furniture that is purely about comfort — and, done right, it is the seat you look forward to at the end of a long day.
 It is also the natural companion to a good reading chair: where a reading chair keeps you upright and engaged, a recliner is where you tilt back, put your feet up, and actually decompress.
 For a reading nook, an art-room corner, or a living room, the two together make the room.
-The comfortable, high-intent picks below run roughly $180 to $700, a band that covers everything from a budget wall-hugger to genuine top-grain leather.
+The comfortable, high-intent picks below run roughly $200 to $750, a band that covers everything from a budget recliner-and-ottoman set to genuine leather, and every pick comes from a furniture company with a real identity: Ashley, Flash Furniture, Christopher Knight Home, CHITA, Lexicon.

 Three choices decide which recliner is right for you.
 First, manual vs power vs push-back: a manual chair uses a side lever and your body weight, a power chair reclines to any angle at the touch of a button and holds it, and a push-back has no lever at all — you simply lean back.
 Second, how much room you have behind the chair: standard recliners swing the backrest well behind them, while a wall-hugger slides the seat forward and reclines in just a few inches — the difference between fitting a tight space or not.
 Third, leather vs fabric and your weight capacity: faux leather wipes clean, genuine leather ages beautifully, soft fabric feels cozier, and big-and-tall frames need a chair rated to carry them.